“She who is in Babylon, elect together with you, greets you; and so does Mark my son.”

 and so does Mark

-Six years elapsed between Mark’s desertion and Acts 15:36,
+Six years elapsed between Mark’s desertion from the mission team and Acts 15:36,

 “Then after some days Paul said to Barnabas, ‘Let us now go back and visit our brethren in every city where we have preached the word of the Lord, and see how they are doing’” (Acts 15:36).

-The gospel team decided to do some follow up work on those who received Christ on the previous mission.
-Barnabas wanted to take his nephew with them even though he was a failure the first time.
+The gospel team decided to do follow-up work on those who received Christ on the previous mission.
+Barnabas wanted to take his cousin with them even though he was a failure the first time.